ExploratekCat/Microbit/_locales/en-GB/Tutorial.md

 - Connecting the two players devices

-1. Go in the variable tab and create a new variable, name it potato.
+1. Go to the variable tab and create a new variable, name it potato.
 2. Drag the block ``||variables: set variable to 0||``, and place it under the start block, change the number to -1.
 3. In the radio tab, select the ``||radio: radio group||`` block.
 4. Change the number for the one given to you by your teacher.